Antibiotic use in livestock: Genetic Basis of Antibiotic Resistance

-However, it is important to note that antibiotic resistance also occurs naturally, as it is a bacterium's response to any threat.
-As a result, antibiotic-resistant bacteria have been found in pristine environments unrelated to human activity such as in the frozen and uncovered remains of woolly mammoths, in the polar ice caps and in isolated caves deep underground.
+Antibiotic resistance also occurs naturally, as it is a bacterium's response to any threat.
+Antibiotic-resistant bacteria have been found in pristine environments unrelated to human activity such as in the frozen and uncovered remains of woolly mammoths, in the polar ice caps and in isolated caves deep underground.
+Antibiotic resistance can occurs if the bioavailability of antibiotics are too low to inhibit bacterial growth, which can trigger cellular responses in the bacteria that allow them to survive.
+These bacteria can then reproduce and spread their antibiotic-resistant genes to other generations, increasing their prevalence and ultimately leading to infections that cannot be healed by antibiotics.